Is Your Busy Beneficial?

 Join me in the Daily 10 Minute: an inspiring and motivating self-directed course.

-Includes yoga, tai chi qigong, meditation and guided relaxation
+Includes yoga, tai chi qigong, meditation, chair yoga and guided relaxation

 INTERESTED IN TESTING THE WATERS FOR 3 DAYS?